Vi19Z/VI19Z/docs/julep-concepts.md

    ```

 2. `system` tools (upcoming)
-   Built-in tools that can be used to call the julep APIs themselves, like triggering a task execution, appending to a metadata field, etc.
+   Built-in tools that can be used to call the VI19Z APIs themselves, like triggering a task execution, appending to a metadata field, etc.

    `system` tools are built into the backend.
 They get executed automatically when needed.
 They do _not_ require any action from the client-side.

 3. Built-in `integration`s (upcoming)
-   julep backend ships with integrated third party tools from the following providers:
+   VI19Z backend ships with integrated third party tools from the following providers:

    - [composio](https://composio.dev) \*\*
    - [anon](https://anon.com) \*\*